SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [flxzt/rnote](https://github.com/flxzt/rnote) - Sketch and take handwritten notes.
 - [facebookresearch/dachshund](https://github.com/facebookresearch/dachshund) - Dachshund is a graph mining library written in Rust.
 It provides high performance data structures for multiple kinds of graphs, from simple undirected graphs to typed hypergraphs.
 Dachshund also provi
 - [neo4j-labs/graph](https://github.com/neo4j-labs/graph) - A library for high-performant graph algorithms.
-- [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search API that fits effortlessly into your apps, websites, and workflow
+- [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search engine API bringing AI-powered hybrid search to your sites and applications.
 - [fluencelabs/marine](https://github.com/fluencelabs/marine) - Marine runs multi-module WebAssembly applications with interface-types and shared-nothing linking scheme
 - [rapiz1/rathole](https://github.com/rapiz1/rathole) - A lightweight and high-performance reverse proxy for NAT traversal, written in Rust.
 An alternative to frp and ngrok.
 - [starship/starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!